spences10/blog.scottspence.me/posts/2018/2018-12-31-wsl-bootstrap-2019/index.md

 software that comes with the Ubuntu install.

 The code below is three commands joined together with `&&`.
-The `-y` flag is to auto accept the changes that are going to be preformed with the upgrades.
+The `-y` flag is to auto accept the changes that are going to be performed with the upgrades.
 Auto remove will remove unused packages left behind from upgrades.